 Data quality is also a priority for us.
-All new titles and names that are created in the catalogue are reviewed to ensure they are consistent with our guidelines.
-The catalogue contains a lot of legacy data covering many years and reflecting the different systems and priorities of the times.
+All new titles and names that are created in the catalogue are reviewed to ensure they are consistent the times.
 We have targeted projects to upgrade some of the older entries and we welcome the comments and corrections offered by visitors to our website.